-The feeling does not get to the end.
-Leaving you smack in the middle of the anxiety and depression.
+A “stuck” feeling doesn’ get to the end of the tunnel.
+It leaves you smack in the middle of the anxiety and depression.
 Yuck!

-Not finding our way completely through.
+Not finding your way completely through.
 Getting lost.
 That’s one way to think about anxiety and depression.

 They are normal human emotions.

 Feelings are just that – feelings.
-Chemical changes in your body.
-They’re neither good nor bad.
+They rise from chemical changes in your body, and they’re neither good nor bad.
+They simply are.

 Certain feelings are definitely more pleasant than others.
 Some feelings are more comfortable to have then others.
-That’s different from feelings being good or bad.
+That’s different than feelings being good or bad.

-Our perception of something easily becomes our reality.
-The ‘what if’s’ and other forms of catastrophizing are good examples of cognitive distortions that we believe.
-And then feel anxious and depressed as a result.
+Your perception of something easily becomes your reality.
+The ‘what if’s’ and other forms of catastrophizing are good examples of cognitive distortions that lead to beliefs and then anxiety and depression.

-If depression and anxiety won’t go away, interfere with your life and relationships, and/or cause other problems for you, consider professional help.
+If depression and anxiety become chronic, interfere with your life and relationships, and/or cause other problems for you, consider professional help.
 There is nothing wrong with that!
-Reaching out for help is courageous.
-And a wise choice.
+Reaching out for help is courageous and wise.

 1. Validate your own feelings.

 Whatever you’re feeling is valid.
-Even if what you’re feeling is different from what others feel.
-Or what you perceive they feel.
+Even if what you’re feeling is different from what others feel (or simply what you perceive they feel).
 You may prefer to feel some other emotion than what you are feeling.
 Acknowledge what it is you do feel.
 You have a right to feel whatever it is you feel.

 2. Name it to tame it.